 Affecting nearly one out of every fifteen men in the United States, various forms of heart disease are responsible for a quarter of all male deaths.
 Unfortunately, many of the symptoms of heart disease are silent – so many men never realize that a storm is brewing or may find it easy to brush off any symptoms.
 One of the easiest ways to determine your risk for heart disease is to have regular health checkups with your doctor so they can track your blood pressure, blood cholesterol levels, and identify any abnormalities or changes as soon as they start to appear.

-If you have high cholesterol or a family history of heart disease, Dr. Muzzi is here to provide lifestyle and dietary recommendations or prescribe any medications necessary to keep you happy and healthy for years to come!
+If you have high cholesterol or a family history of heart disease, our doctors are here to provide lifestyle and dietary recommendations or prescribe any medications necessary to keep you happy and healthy for years to come!

 Strokes occur when the blood supply is abruptly cut off to any part of the brain.
 This can happen for a myriad of reasons, but the main cause is usually an artery that’s been clogged by either a clot or dislodged plaque.
 Although men are less likely to die from a stroke than women are, they do have higher incidence rates of other conditions like diabetes and high blood pressure that can increase their overall risk of experiencing a stroke at some point during their lifetime.